matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 An AI's true strength lies in pattern matching, syntax translation, and summarisation.
 Turn that to your advantage.
 Treat the AI as a tireless pair programmer to rapidly parse through dense server logs, translate an old script from Bash to Python, write tedious unit test boilerplate, or act as a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) when you are stuck on a difficult problem.

-Rather than believing AI will magically architect your systems and solve your problems for you, treat it exactly like what it is: another powerful tool in the belt.
+Rather than believing AI will magically architect your systems and solve your problems for you, treat it exactly like what it is: another powerful tool in your belt.
 Just remember, AI won't teach you how to design a chair.
 It just lets you build a bad one faster.

 ---